agarrharr/awesome-cli-apps/readme.md

 - [vj](https://github.com/busyloop/vj) - Makes JSON human readable.
 - [strip-json-comments-cli](https://github.com/sindresorhus/strip-json-comments-cli) - Strip comments from JSON.
 Lets you use comments in your JSON files!

+### Text

+- [parse-columns-cli](https://github.com/sindresorhus/parse-columns-cli) - Parse text columns, like the output of unix commands.
+Returns JSON that you can manipulate with tools like jq or underscore-cli.
+- [figlet](http://www.figlet.org/) - Creates large text out of ASCII characters.

 ## Files and Directories

 ### File Managers